GrowpGS/GrowpNotes/README.md

 # GrowpNotes
-Project that aims to be a programming and IT knowledge platform, designed and created by GrowpStutios
+Project that aims to be a programming and IT knowledge platform, designed and created by GrowpStudios

 In this project we are using technologies: React, Js, Electron